 Dressing up, queering up, improvising, making scripts, being daft, supporting one another…playing together.

-Together we are going to domestic drag, bad drag…smart price drag…creating characters with whatever is lying around your humble abode.
-I’m talking spaghetti wigs, plant feather boas, dog lead jewellery.
+Together we did domestic drag, bad drag…smart price drag…creating characters with whatever was lying around your humble abode.
+We were talking spaghetti wigs, plant feather boas, dog lead jewellery.
 An opportunity to create a new persona…with bravado.

-There will be domestic scripts for your characters to work with…think soap opera but a little bit more domestic…even a chance to create your own.
-This afternoon is a chance to break free and play!
-No experience in anything is needed, Just bring your fine self.
+There was domestic scripts for your characters to work with…think soap opera but a little bit more domestic…even a chance to create your own.
+The afternoon was a chance to break free and play!
+No experience in anything was needed.

 Sunday 28 June 2020, 4–5pm

 When your room is an all-purpose place, time to work, play and rest can feel muddled and disorientated.
-We’ll be making rituals for beginnings, endings, and transitions, how to pick up work and how to put it down.
-Until then, burn some sage, blow out your candles and get some sleep.
+The workshop made rituals for beginnings, endings, and transitions, how to pick up work and how to put it down.

 Monday 29 June 2020, 6.30–7.30pm

-In this workshop we will be exploring collective making in the form of digital drawing and collage using an online platform.
-We will be reflecting on our queer identities while focusing on three subjects through the session (Anger, The Mind & The World).
+In this workshop we explored collective making in the form of digital drawing and collage using an online platform.
+We reflected on our queer identities while focusing on three subjects through the session (Anger, The Mind & The World).

 Thursday 2 July 2020, 6–8pm

-In this workshop, Lateisha will lead you through a ritual of finding ways to reconnect to your physical- spiritual body.
+In this workshop, Lateisha led us through a ritual of finding ways to reconnect to your physical- spiritual body.
 Moving and writing to inspire a deep sense of grounding, expansion and pleasure.
 Envisioning the body as a portal – using visualisations, embodied tools and writing prompts to explore what healing, self-connection and interdependent liberation looks like in times of complex uncertainty.
-This will be a space to nurture support from within, each other and the Earth.
+This was a space to nurture support from within, each other and the Earth.

 Friday 3 July 2020, 6–7pm

 What does your gender look like and feel like to you?
-Come join G(end)er Swap to explore your gender identity + expression by creating a G(end)er Mood board.
-This workshop inspires you to get creative with your gender and to map out all your gender feels through a one of a kind collage making adventure.
+We joined G(end)er Swap to explore gender identity + expression by creating a G(end)er Mood board.
+This workshop inspired you to get creative with your gender and to map out all your gender feels through a one of a kind collage making adventure.

 Sunday 5th July 2020, 4–5pm

 Many of us have been prevented from physically reaching the people and places that are important to us for recharging and retreat.
 The options to fight or flight have been taken away.
-Through map-making we will remember and rejoice in our special un-reachable homelands and oases in an effort to bring a touch of the without within.
-This workshop will include quiet time for making so bring paper and any art supplies you like.
-All sharing is totally optional.
+Through map-making we remembered and rejoiced in our special un-reachable homelands and oases in an effort to bring a touch of the without within.
+This workshop included quiet time for making.

 Fred(rik) Andersson is an Illustrator and ceramicist.
 Originally from Sweden, for the last five years he has been based in London, working as an independent artist and educator.
 He works in a bold, colourful style across illustration, comic books and ceramics.
 His work is humorous and strongly narrative and addresses topics ranging from queer culture, family dynamics and sex.